code4recovery/tsml-ui/README.md

       },
     };

-A full list of meeting types can be found on the [Meeting Guide format spec page](https://github.com/code4recovery/spec).
+A complete list of meeting types can be found in the [Meeting Guide format spec](https://github.com/code4recovery/spec).
 These can be overridden by specifying the code and preferred nomenclature as demonstrated above.

-## To Do
+## Next Steps

-- [x] Error message when no data specified, or error loading data
-- [x] Display day in list when multiple
-- [x] Hide map and proximity features if no coordinates in data
-- [x] Hide filters if not present in data
-- [x] Inside page
-- [x] Isolate CSS so it doesn't interfere with overall site layout
-- [x] Mobile list view
-- [x] Multilingual support
-- [x] Day query string: don't automatically specify day, support for `any` value
-- [x] Scroll issue on inside page
-- [x] Mapbox
-- [x] Google Sheet support
-- [ ] Near me mode
 - [ ] Near location mode with geocoding
-- [ ] Upcoming time filter
-- [ ] Sortable columns
 - [ ] Hierarchical regions support

-### Nice to have

-- [x] Better internationalization for title
+- [ ] Alternate appearance of `TC` meetings (hide directions and on map)
+- [ ] Alternate appearance of approximate addresses
+- [ ] Display group info on inside page
+- [ ] Filter-clearing buttons when no results

+### Further Steps

 - [ ] Slugs (eg `sun`) in query string instead of day IDs
-- [x] Slugs (eg `mountain-view`) in query string instead of region IDs
 - [ ] Select multiple dropdown items on mobile
-- [ ] Condition-clearing buttons when no results
-- [x] Reduce memory by forgetting unneeded meeting data, eg URLs
-- [ ] Display group names and Venmo links on inside page
+- [ ] Consider alternate designs for table view and controls
-- [ ] Feedback form on inside page
-- [ ] Auto-suggest locations as you type a location search

 ### Questions

-- [x] Possible to do a custom tag? eg `<meetings src="/path/to/meetings"/>`
-- [ ] How to handle email transport?
 - [ ] What will the impact be on SEO?

 ## Contributing